lostintangent/gitdoc/README.md

 ## Status Bar

-Whenever `GitDoc` is enabled, it will contribute a status bar item to your status bar.
-This simply indicates that it's enabled, and makes it easier for you to know which "versioning mode" you're in (auto-commit vs. manual commit).
+Whenever `GitDoc` is installed, it will contribute a status bar item to your status bar.
+The status bar icon changes based on the current state:

+- When disabled: Shows a "sync-ignored" icon ($(sync-ignored))
+- When enabled and viewing a matching file: Shows a "mirror" icon ($(mirror))
+- When enabled but viewing a non-matching file: Shows a "mirror" icon with a circle-slash next to it ($(mirror) $(circle-slash))

 Additionally, if you enable [auto-pushing](#auto-pushing), then the status bar will indicate when it's syncing your commits with your repo.
-If you click the `GitDoc` status bar item, this will disable `GitDoc`.
+If you click the `GitDoc` status bar item, this will toggle between enabled and disabled states.
 This allows you to easily enable GitDoc for a period of time, and then quickly turn it off.

 ## Contributed Commands